 "N China they lack military maps, and guides are used in their place.
 The members of the labor movement act as guides for the soldiers of the liberalist movement.
 No Chinese people will serve as guides to the northern militarists, but serve as guides for the revolutionary army.
 That is the reason that they are able to gain through surprise attacks.
 If anybody in China seeks to destroy the labor movement, he cannot succeed, but if he supports the labor movement, he will succeed.
 Success depends upon working with organized labor.
 The imperialists have tried to destroy the Chinese liberation movement and have tried to provoke the Russians are attacking northern China.
-The impe-
+The imperialists are led by Great Britain and Japan and they are trying also to involve the United States in this war against China.